Authored by Adam Sherman

 Avoid Tight-Fitting Shoes

 First and foremost, you’ll need to choose shoes that give you room to breathe.
 This means saying no to high-heels and other form-hugging shoes.
+It's time for bunion sandals.

 Ladies need to take special care in choosing their shoes.
 Because many women’s shoes, especially heels, come to a point or awkwardly elevate the foot, women are more likely to suffer from bunions.
 If they do not stop wearing these aggravating shoes, their condition is sure to worsen over time.